afdko

 Tests

-Tests for both the C and Python programs are written in the Python pytest framework.
+Tests for both the C++ and Python programs are written in the Python pytest framework.
 If you have installed the afdko package using pip (or an equivalent) you can make tests your working directory and run python -m pytest to run the tests.
+It is currently difficult to run the tests before installation.

 Troubleshooting